 Even though this symbol has been tarnished by the Nazis now, in Norse culture, swastikas were closely tied to the sunwheel and Thor’s hammer.
 In fact, many hammers had swastikas engraved onto them.
 This symbol was meant to symbolize holiness, luck, safety, and prosperity.

 The Triple Horn of Odin, The Horn Triskelion

 This symbol contains three interlocking drink horns, which is why it has become associated with toasting rituals.
 However, because the horns belonged to Odin, they also represent wisdom and inspiration.

 The Troll Cross was meant as protection against trolls and elves.
 It represents safety and deliverance from harm.
 When this symbol was present, the chances of falling into danger decreased.

+The Valknut symbol is a representation of the God Odin.
+It is also called Odin’s knot.
 This symbol commonly appeared on pictorial memorial stones and ship burials.
 It represents the transition from life to death and back again.
-It also represents Odin and the power to bind and unbind.
+It also represents the power to bind and unbind.

 The Web Of Wyrd, The Matrix of Fate (Also Known as Skuld’s Net)

 In the Viking age, this symbol represented the past, present, and future events in a person’s life.
 Norse people believed that every choice affected future events, which meant the past, present, and future were all tied together.

 This is the tree of life, also known as the world tree.
 The branches extend over the nine worlds of northern mythology.
 Yggdrasil is a massive tree that holds together the nine realms of existence with its branches and roots.
 It reaches into the clouds and down into the underworld.

 Snakes gnaw at the roots, squirrels scurry up the trunk, and an eagle perches in its branches, but it is still where the gods hold their daily council.
 It represents life, growth, and connection between all living things.